georgemccrae/capstone-project/README.md

 * [Link to Feature Engineering notebook](https://github.com/georgemccrae/capstone-project/blob/master/github%20-%20eda%20%26%20feature%20engineering.ipynb#L816)

 Once the data was clean, I engineered some new features, which seemed to be important in predicitng popularity: ‘time since release’, ‘artist familiarity’ and ‘artist longevity’ to significantly improve the predictive power of my model.

-# genre classifcation method is not accurate, genre had no impact on the pop model
+genre classifcation method is not accurate, genre had no impact on the pop model

+AMAZING PLOT IN CODE AND SCREENSHOT

 ## EDA

 [Link to EDA notebook](https://github.com/georgemccrae/capstone-project/blob/master/github%20-%20eda%20%26%20feature%20engineering.ipynb)

+My inital EDA was to look at correlation between the musical components and Spotify popularity.
+I found that loudness was the mostly highly correlated with the target at 0.35; overall not much correlation.
+Further, the highest correlation amongst the musical components was not surprisingly between 'Loudness' and 'Energy' at 0.69.
+Correlation between my engineering features and the target was more promising.
+I found that 'Time Since Release', 'Numnber of Spotify Followers' and 'Artist Familiarity' all had a correlation score of over 0.5, showing that there was at least some correlation.

+Next I examined a histogram of all the musical features.
+I observed that most of them were not normally distributed and therefore a Power Tranformer might be needed during the modelling stage.

-My initial visual analysis graphically illustrated trends in the musical components.
+Then I graphically illustrated, with a timeseries, trends in the musical components of tracks.
+There are detailed descriptions in the notebook.

 An important finding was that Spotify gives higher popularity rankings for a new releases and artists that have released new music recently.
 Therefore my target variable, Spotify popularity, was skewed to be higher the more recent it is.
+This was hence why I engineered the feature 'Time Since Release' which massively increased my models' predictiveness.
 Here is Spotify's description of how it is calculated.

 > “The popularity of the track.
-The value will be between 0 and 100, with **100 being the most popular.** The popularity is calculated by algorithm and is based, in the most part, on **the total number of plays the track has had and how recent those plays are.** Generally speaking, **songs that are being played a lot now will have a higher popularity** than songs that were played a lot in the past.
-Duplicate tracks (e.g. the same track from a single and an album) are rated independently.
-Artist and album popularity is derived mathematically from track popularity.
-Note that the popularity value may lag actual popularity by a few days: the value is not updated in real time.”*
+The value will be between 0 and 100, with **100 being the most popular.** The popularity is calculated by algorithm and is based, in the most part, on **the total number of plays the track has had and how recent those plays are.** Generally speaking, **songs that are being played a lot now will have a higher popularity** than songs that were played a lot in the past.”*

-There were some complications in removing outliers as some tracks were classified as double their BPM (Beats Per Minute).
-There was some unavoivable subjectivity in deducing which were outliers.
+Finally, there were some complications in removing outliers as some tracks were classified as double their BPM (Beats Per Minute).

 The main takeaways from the EDA were -
-1) Rock and soul were the most popular music genres from the mid-60s to mid-70s.
-But as soul peaked in 1974 and slowly began to fade, rock continued to climb.
-Its run from 1982-86, when rock musicians occupied nearly 60% of available Hot 100 spots, is by far the most dominant stretch for any one genre.

-2) Despite all the attention paid to boy bands in the late '90s, it seems like R&B had no problem flourishing.
-Acts like Boyz II Men and Janet Jackson propelled the genre's popularity and ingratiated it with the masses.

-3) Country has had a tumultuous ride in the history of popular American music.
-It enjoyed middling popularity through the mid-'80s, when it all but dropped off the charts.
-Since 1999, however, it's seen a noticeable resurgence.

-4) Music trends have swung in favor of pop and hip-hop in the 2010s.
-Pop has owned the largest share of Billboard spots dating back to 2006, but has seen its popularity decline slightly since 2011.
-Meanwhile, rap has come on strong in the last two years.
-In fact, rap is on pace to occupy more than 30% of Hot 100 spots this year, higher than its previous peak in 2004.